ApiLogicServer/Docs/docs/FAQ-Low-Code.md

 * Uses your __existing tooling: IDE. languages, libraries, deployment, etc__

+    * This "Dev / IT friendly" approach can help promote Low Code adoption more widely in their organizations

 * __Automated Modern Software Architeture__ - APIs, Messages, Logic Sharing

 * __Promotes Agile__ with Working Software, Instantly